miguelrsgoncalves/gdd_latex_template/README.md

 │   ├── cover.tex                    # The cover of the document
 │   ├── abstract.tex                 # The abstract
 │   └── _table_of_contents_list.tex  # List of Lists to show as Table of Contents
-├── chapters/
+├── content/                         # All of your content will be stored here in this folder │   ├── file_1.tex
-│   ├── chapter1.tex                 # All your chaptors will be stored here in this folder │   ├── chapter2.tex
+│   ├── file_2.tex
-│   ├── chapter3.tex
+│   ├── file_3.tex
 │   ├── etc...
-│   └── _list.tex                    # When a new chapter is created it needs to be added in this list ├── images/                          # Where to store images ├── bibliography/
+│   └── _list.tex                    # When a new file is created it needs to be added in this list ├── images/                          # Where to store images ├── bibliography/
 │   └── bibliography.bib             # Bibliography